OmarThinks/README-Lessons/README.md

 ***

-    This is preformatted, by starting with tab or 4 spaces
+    This is preformatted

+You can make any text preformatted by starting with **4 spaces** or starting the line with **tab**.

-    	This is preformatted, by starting with tab or 4 spaces
+    	This is preformatted